hEDS · POTS · MCAS · Migraine · Cluster 1 · Research Poster

 1

 Magnesium Glycinate + Vitamin D3/K2.
 Address most common deficiencies.
-Establish tolerability, especially in MCAS (introduce one at a time, 1-week gap).
+In MCAS: one supplement per week with a 1-week gap minimum.

 2

 Add CoQ10 Ubiquinol + Riboflavin B2.
-Directly target mitochondrial electron transport and begin migraine prophylaxis (allow 8–12 weeks for full effect).
+Target mitochondrial electron transport and begin migraine prophylaxis — allow 8–12 weeks for full effect.

 3